The No Fluff Design Method

 The fields in between the start and goal do not stick out enough -they tend to blend in with both the background and adjacent fields.
 Let's fix this:

 The intemediate colors were chosen for usability reasons.
-First of all, I wanted adjacent fields to be as different from each other as possible to make them easier to distinguish.
-The simplest way to do this is by using two alternating complementary colors.
+I wanted adjacent fields to be as different from each other as possible to make them easier to distinguish, and also to stand out from the background and from the start/goal fields.
+Shades of gray and yellow / purple stood out as the most effective combinations to achieve all of these goals.

-I had alternate designs using more than two colors though.
-Which brings up the next rule of No Fluff Design:
+I had alternate designs using more than two colors for intermediate fields, but I discarded them because of the next rule of No Fluff Design:

 4. The simplest solution wins